 Steady and solid as an oak tree, the Neo is a guardian rather than an attack dog.
-He's always alert and aware, even if it looks like he's relaxing.
+They're always alert and aware, even if it looks like they're relaxing.

 If you aren't home, they simply won't let anyone onto your property.
 And really, who's going to argue with them?

-When you welcome someone, though, your Neo will accept that person as well, although he'll probably remain aloof.
+When you welcome someone, though, your Neo will accept that person as well, although they'll probably remain aloof.
 This isn't a "hail fellow, well met" kind of dog.

-The Neo is affectionate toward his family, but he's also strong-willed — and big enough to have his own way.
+The Neo is affectionate toward their family, but they're also strong-willed--and big enough to have their own way.
 Begin training early, be firm and consistent, and use positive reinforcement techniques, such as praise and food rewards.